icerockdev/moko-errors/README.md

 on the platforms.
 Converts the exception class to an error object to display.
-There are several `ErrorPresenter` implementations: `AlertErrorPresenter` - displays errors text in alert dialogs, `ToastErrorPresenter` - displays errors text in toasts for Android and in alert dialog for iOS, `SnackBarErrorPresenter` - displays errors text in snackbar for Android and in alert dialog for iOS.
+There are several `ErrorPresenter` implementations: `AlertErrorPresenter` - displays errors text in alert dialogs, `ToastErrorPresenter` - displays errors text in toasts for Android and in alert dialog for iOS, `SnackBarErrorPresenter` - displays errors text in snackbar for Android and in alert dialog for iOS, `SelectorErrorPresenter` - for selecting error presenter by some custom condition.

 ## Requirements
 - Gradle version 5.6.4+